-Our 7pm Wednesday pre-arrival meetings previously held at camp have transitioned into an early check-in opportunity, where leaders may come to camp a week before their arrival to inspect their site, ask questions, and submit paperwork.
+Our 7pm Wednesday pre-arrival meetings previously held at camp have transitioned into an early checkin opportunity, where leaders may come to camp a week before their arrival to inspect their site, ask questions, and submit paperwork.
 In lieu of these in-person meetings, we will be offering pre-arrival leader's meetings via Zoom to prepare for the season.
 These meetings will be specialized but all are open to any unit attending Broad Creek.
 Each will be recorded and made available online.

-Here is our lineup, along with the links to attend:
+Here is our lineup: